fabiana2611/fabiana2611.github.io/_posts/2024/2024-11-16-aws-concepts.md

 <p style="text-align: justify;">Amazon EC2 <a href="https://aws.amazon.com/ec2/spot/">Spot Instances</a></p>
 <ul>
   <li><em>Let you take advantage of unused EC2 capacity in the AWS cloud.
-Spot Instances are available at up to a 90% discount compared to On-Demand prices.
-You can use Spot Instances for various stateless, fault-tolerant, or flexible applications such as big data, containerized workloads, CI/CD, web servers, high-performance computing (HPC), and test & development workloads.</em></li>
+Spot Instances are available at up to a <u>90%</u> discount compared to On-Demand prices.
+You can use Spot Instances for various <u>stateless, fault-tolerant, or flexible applications</u> such as big data, containerized workloads, CI/CD, web servers, high-performance computing (HPC), and test & development workloads.</em></li>
-  <li>Useful for workloads resilient to failure (batch, data analysis, Image processing, distributed workload, CI/CD and testing).
+  <li>Useful for workloads <u>resilient to failure</u> (batch, data analysis, Image processing, distributed workload, CI/CD and testing).
 However, it is not suitable for critical jobs or persistent workload and databases.</li>
-  <li>Useful when workload is not immediate and can be stopped for a moment and continue from that point after</li>
+  <li>Useful when workload is <u>not immediate and can be stopped</u> for a moment and continue from that point after</li>
-  <li>Spot fleed: collection of spot on-demand.
-It will try and match the target capacity with your price restraints.
+  <li><u>Spot fleed</u>: collection of spot on-demand.
+It will try and <u>match the target capacity with your price restraints</u>.
 Strategies: capacityOptimized, lowestPrice, diversified, InstancePoolsToUseCount</li>
 </ul>

 <p style="text-align: justify;"><a href="https://docs.aws.amazon.com/imagebuilder/latest/userguide/what-is-image-builder.html"><b>EC2 Image Builder</b></a></p>